spatie/laravel-resource-links/README.md

 ## Usage

-In your resources, add the `HasEndpoints` trait and a new attribute where the endpoints will be stored:
+In your resources, add the `Spatie\LaravelEndpointResources\HasEndpoints` trait and a new attribute where the endpoints will be stored:

 ``` php
 class UserResource extends JsonResource